Master of Science in Respiratory Care Leadership

 - Official undergraduate degree documentation

-- Copy of Registered Respiratory Therapist (RRT) license
+- Copy of Registered Respiratory Therapist (RRT) credential

 - Proof of English language proficiency: ONLY for students for whom English is not their primary language: English language proficiency guidelines